theborakompanioni/azure-docs.de-de/articles/marketplace-publishing/marketplace-publishing-vm-image-creation.md

 <properties
-   pageTitle="Erstellen eines VM-Images für Azure Marketplace | Microsoft Azure" description="Ausführliche Anleitung zum Erstellen eines VM-Images, um es anderen Benutzern über den Azure Marketplace zum Kauf anzubieten" services="Azure Marketplace" documentationCenter="" authors="HannibalSII"
+   pageTitle="Creating a virtual machine image for the Azure Marketplace | Microsoft Azure" description="Detailed instructions on how to create a virtual machine image for the Azure Marketplace for others to purchase." services="Azure Marketplace" documentationCenter="" authors="HannibalSII"